 A painter or gallery owner knows the importance of being able to sell their artwork online or through social platforms.
 Photography allows for easy sharing of their paintings.
 A clear and crisp picture of the artwork provides the buyer with detail, colour, and texture of the piece, and be more inclined to purchase it.
-Here’s how to photograph your artwork and paintings (for showcasing online, over the phone, or as a reference).
+Here’s how to photograph your canvas prints, artwork and paintings (for showcasing online, over the phone, or as a reference).

 Time needed: 1 hour and 35 minutes.

 Here’s how to photograph paintings (for online sale/portfolio)

 First, we need a space to shoot the artwork.
 You will need to clear a space within your workshop or gallery to photograph the pieces.
 You could hire out a studio, or well-lit room, to do this.
 You will need a plain wall, or desk to lay the painting onto.
 Pick a spot that works for you, whether that is in your gallery (close to your images) or big enough to hold your set up of cameras/tripods/lighting.